aGHz/guides/css/style_aGHz.md

 --------

 * Opening bracket **should** follow its selectors on the same line.
+  In such a case, a _single_ space **must** separate the bracket from the selector
 - Opening bracket **may** be on a new line by itself on very rare and special occasions guided by thorough application of aesthetic judgement.
-  It such a case, opening bracket **must** be at the same indentation level as the selector it opens.
+  In such a case, opening bracket **must** be at the same indentation level as the selector it opens.
 * Closing bracket **must** be on a line by itself and at the same indentation level as the rules it encloses.